WATER QUALITY NY

 Memphis's water has significant violations.
 Water testing and filtration are recommended.

-Memphis in NY has never appeared on an EPA enforcement list — zero violations, zero monitoring failures, zero health-based citations across all 1 public water system across all available federal records.
+Memphis in NY has never appeared on an EPA enforcement list - zero violations, zero monitoring failures, zero health-based citations across all 4 public water systems across all available federal records.

 D